 Meeting the Corporate Sustainability Reporting Directive (CSRD)

-The Corporate Sustainability Reporting Directive could affect your organisation from as early as 2024 if you meet two of three criteria outlined by the European Union.
-With our substantive knowledge and experience in corporate reporting, we can get you ready – with a 7-step guideline to make the process simple.
+The Corporate Sustainability Reporting Directive could affect your organisation if you meet two of three criteria outlined by the European Union.
+With our substantive knowledge and experience in corporate and non-financial reporting, we can get you ready – with a 7-step guideline to make the process simple.

 Book Free 30 minutes consultBook Free 30 minutes consult